DRS Updates

 DRS Updates provides timely information and context for those agencies in DRS, at risk of being in DRS, or those wishing to compete for the service areas.

-DRS Grants Forecasted to Open for Competition in November 2022
+DRS Grants Forecasted to Open for Competition in January 2025

-DRS Updates Archive
+DRS Archive

 Grant writing exceeded our expectations.